Estimating a Directed Tree for Extremes: Results

 We conclude that for the Danube as well as for the various sectors of the Colorado, \texttt{auto-tuned} \QTree\ outperforms uniformly all algorithms without the stabilizing subsampling procedure; see Figure~\ref{fig:qtree_comparison}.
-Moreover, the \QTree\ score outperforms the other scores when applying Chu-Liu/Edmonds' algorithm, therefore we conclude that the quantile-to-mean gap \eqref{eqn:wij.tail.mean} is superior to the other scores on all data sets considered.
+Moreover, the quantile-to-mean gap score outperforms the other scores when applying Chu-Liu/Edmonds' algorithm; therefore, we conclude that the quantile-to-mean gap \eqref{eqn:wij.tail.mean} is superior to the other scores on all data sets considered.

-\section{\CK{A small simulation study}}
+\section{A small simulation study}

-Our main result, Theorem~\JB{1} ensures strong consistency of the output trees of \QTree\ when the sample size $n$ tends to infinity.
-In this section we show the quality of \QTree\ through the two metrics nSHD and TPR for varying $n$ and $d$ by a small simulation study.
+Theorem~1 ensures strong consistency of the output trees of \QTree, when the sample size $n$ tends to infinity.
+In this section we show the quality of \QTree\ through the two performance metrics nSHD and TPR as defined in \eqref{eq:per_metrics} for varying number of observations $n$ and graph sizes $d$ by a small simulation study.